 It is important to fix meeting places for adult learners.
 The places for learning should be easy for the reach of the adult learners.

-An adult educator should not be mind travelling about six kilometers to meet his learners rather than instructing the learners to meet him in a scheduled place that is probably convenient for him alone.
+An adult educator should not mind traveling about six kilometers to meet his learners rather than instructing the learners to meet him in a scheduled place that is probably convenient for him alone.

 He should not mind some inconveniences for the comfort of his learners.
-Also, environmental fixed for learning should take into account comfort, distance, learning conduciveness, opportunity for interaction among learners and teachers, environmental attractiveness, freedom from hazards, personal prestige and physical handicaps or disabilities.
+Also, environmental fixes for learning should take into account comfort, distance, learning conduciveness, opportunity for interaction among learners and teachers, environmental attractiveness, freedom from hazards, personal prestige, and physical handicaps or disabilities.

-The learning environment should afford the adult learners with the opportunity to buy snacks, colanuts, tea, bread and other forms of refreshments during break time.
+The learning environment should afford the adult learners the opportunity to buy snacks, cola nuts, tea, bread, and other forms of refreshments during break time.

 6. Decide the method of teaching.

-An adult educator has the right to choose the most appropriate teaching method for the adult learners.
+An adult educator has the right to choose the most appropriate teaching method for adult learners.

-The age, level, experience and interest of the learners are major considerations in the choice of teaching method.
-The method adopted should be learners’ centred.
+The age, level, experience, and interest of the learners are major considerations in the choice of teaching method.
+The method adopted should be learner-centered.

-Fix a suitable time table for the adult learners at the appropriate time and place to get receive effective lesson.
-The environmental culture and convenience of the adult learners have to be considered in fixing the academic time table.
+Fix a suitable timetable for adult learners at the appropriate time and place to receive effective lessons.
+The environmental culture and convenience of the adult learners have to be considered in fixing the academic timetable.

-For example, in a local environment where there is no electricity or where power supply is not constant, classes should not extend beyond 6:30pm or 7:30pm.
+For example, in a local environment where there is no electricity or where the power supply is not constant, classes should not extend beyond 6:30 p.m. or 7:30 p.m.

-Where women cherish evening market, the time table should make provision for them to freely attend evening market after their normal classes.
+Where women cherish evening markets, the timetable should make provision for them to freely attend evening markets after their normal classes.

 Lesson periods should not be too long to prevent boredom and inattention.
-Lessons should be suitable to the weather.
+Lessons should be suitable for the weather.
 For example, outdoor lessons have to be avoided when it is raining.